jbcodeforce/flink-studies/docs/coding/flink-sql.md

     alter table flight_schedules add(dt string);
     ```

-???- question "Create a table as another by inserting record from another table with similar schema - select (CTAS)"
+???- question "Create a table as another one by inserting all records with similar schema - select (CTAS create table as select)"
     [CREATE TABLE AS SELECT](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-as-select-ctas) is used to create table and insert values in the same statement.

     By using a primary key: